jeffe107/krakenflow_tutorial/markdown/00_orientation.md

 - **`modules`** is a really important folder since here we find dedicated files per each process of the pipeline.
 - **`bin`** is the directory where we store customized scripts that can be run within a given process.
 - **`data`** contains input data and related resources:
-  - An indexed genome within the `yeast` folder representing the host genome to which we want to map the reads for contamination removal.
+  - An indexed genome within the `genome` folder representing the host genome to which we want to map the reads for contamination removal.
-  - _viral_db_ is a directory that contains the Kraken2 database necessary for both taxonomic annotation and species abundance re-estimation.
+  - _krakendb_ is a directory that contains the Kraken2 database necessary for both taxonomic annotation and species abundance re-estimation.
   - _samplesheet.csv_ lists the IDs and paths of the example data files, for processing in batches.
   - _samples_ directory is where the raw sequences are stored.
     The names correspond to accession numbers that you can search on the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra)